n8n-io/n8n-docs/docs/workflow/editor-ui.md

+---
+title: "Workflow² Editor UI"
+description: The Editor UI is the web interface used to create workflows.
+It is accessed through a web browser at a designated website address.
+tags:
+  - Workflow²
+  - Editor UI

+---

 # Editor UI

 The Editor UI is the web interface used to create [workflows](/workflow/workflows/workflows/).
 It is accessed through a web browser at a designated website address.